oracc/oracc2/bin/nx/README.txt

 An ng is one of the tokens that can be part of an nu sequence and consists of numeric graphemes such as 1(aš).

+nf -- number fraction

+An nf is a ng which is a fraction, e.g., 1/2(diš).

 nw -- number words